Feelynx/flutter_clean_architecture/README.md

 ## Run the project

-1. Execute flutter pub get to install the dependencies.
+1. Execute 'flutter pub get' to install the dependencies.
-2. Execute dart run build_runner build to generate the mappers.
+2. Execute 'dart run build_runner build' to generate the mappers.
-3. Execute flutter gen-l10n to generate the localization files.
+3. Execute 'flutter gen-l10n' to generate the localization files.

 Alternatively you can use the following command to execute all the steps at once, executing the `first_boot_init.sh` script from terminal: